bic-berkeley/psych-214-fall-2016/brisk_python.rst

     >>> sorted(tuples)
     [('b', 14), ('c', 12), ('d', 13)]

-That may not be what I want.
-I might want to sort by the second value in the tuples, the numbers, rather than the first values - the strings.
-In that case I can make a sort function, that accepts the element as an input (the tuple in this case), and returns a value:
+That may not be what you want.
+You might want to sort by the second value in the tuples, the numbers, rather than the first values - the strings.
+In that case you can make a sort function, that accepts the element as an input (the tuple in this case), and returns a value:

 .. nbplot::